syntaxseed/iplimiter/README.md

 A lightweight PHP IP address logging library for tracking the # of attempts, and time of last attempt for various categories of events.
 An event is an IP address and category string combo.
 The library includes helpers for setting/getting ban status, deleting individual events or all events for a given IP, etc.

-IPLimiter must be passed a connected PDO object to create a database table and log the events.
+The IPLimiter constructor must be passed a connected PDO object to create a database table and log the events.

-The core function of the library is to execute a set of 'rules' which IPLimiter will then determine whether the IP address passes or fails the ruleset, and therefor whether they should be allowed to proceed.
+The core function of the library is to execute a set of 'rules' which IPLimiter will then determine whether the IP address passes or fails the ruleset, and therefore whether they should be allowed to proceed.
 Rules can specifiy a max # of attempts, and how long it must be before the next attempt.
 And whether ban status matters for this rule.
 An example will follow.

 Licence: MIT.

-Author: Sherri Wheeler sherri.syntaxseed[at]ofitall[dot]com
+Author: Sherri Wheeler

 Features
 --------

 * Compliant with IPv4 and IPv6 addresses.
-* Unit-Testing with PHPUnit.
 * Simple to learn and use.
 * Track and run rules against:
   * Number of attempts.
   * Time since last attempt.
   * Ban status.
 * Reset # attempts after a given time has passed.
+* Flexible.
+IP Addresses and event strings can be anything.
+* Unit-Testing with PHPUnit.

 Installation